Do’s and don’ts for dining in the Vail Valley this winter

 Do: Wash and sanitize your hands.

-Again, this should be a gimme at this point in the game, but remember that restaurants are public places.
+Remember that restaurants are public places.
 Like going to the grocery store, you are putting yourself at risk for virus exposure.
 By sanitizing and washing your hands thoroughly, you can reduce that risk.
 Soap and water are more effective than hand-sanitizer, so head to the bathroom if you’ve ended your meal with sticky hands, and use sanitizer if you want a quick freshen-up after touching common surfaces, like door handles or pens for signing checks.

 Don’t: Complain about alternative menus.